alexbilbie/alexbilbie.github.com/_posts/2013-01-27-jj-abrams-to-direct-star-wars-7.md

 Having said this whole Disney/LucasFilm/Bad Robot relationship thing is a bit unnerving.
 I really hope they don't do anything stupid and start mixing universes and come out with something like "Episode VII: Buzz Lightyear to the Rescue".

-"Episode VII: Pirates of Dagobah" might be cool though.
+"Episode VII: Pirates of the Dagobah System" might be cool though.

 ![http://i.imgur.com/wiTAEdG.jpg](http://i.imgur.com/wiTAEdG.jpg)